 50 years ago today, we arrived in Sydney…

 Already in the first few hours after arriving in Sydney, the pattern of our lives in Australia for the next 50 years was set.
-Kei would be in constant search for good food to feed us; we’d always be hankering for something we thought might be more exotic, only to find that mum knew best; our food would stigmatise us; and finally, my dad was always conspicuous by his absence.
+Kei would be in constant search of good food to feed us; we’d always be hankering for something we thought might be more exotic, only to find that mum knew best; our food would stigmatise us; and finally, my dad was always conspicuous by his absence.

 by Masako Fukui, Copyright Kei’s Kitchen